Continuous (sometimes referred to as ongoing or online) migration is

 Continuous migration follows these steps:

-Once the initial dump is taken, it is loaded into the destination.
+After the initial dump is taken, it's loaded into the destination.

-After the load is completed, the ongoing changes (also known as CDC or change data capture) are processed.
+After the load is completed, the ongoing changes (also known as change data capture or CDC) are processed.

 One-time migration follows these steps: